-– to determine, at national level, how much spectrum to make available for public protection and disaster relief from the bands identified in this Resolution in order to meet their particular national requirements;
+– how much spectrum to make available at a national level for public protection and disaster relief from the ranges that are covered by the resolves part of this Resolution in order to meet their particular national requirements; as well as

-– to have the ability for bands identified in this Resolution to be used by all services having allocations within those bands according to the provisions of the Radio Regulations, taking into account the existing applications and their evolution;

-– to determine the need and timing of availability as well as the conditions of usage of the bands identified in this Resolution for public protection and disaster relief in order to meet specific national situations,
+– the need and timing of availability as well as the conditions of usage of the bands identified in the most recent version of Recommendation ITU-R M.2015 for PPDR in order to meet specific regional or national situations;

+d) that not all of the frequency bands listed in the most recent version of Recommendation ITU-R M.2015 may be suitable for every type of PPDR application (narrowband, wideband or broadband);

+e) that when planning the use of PPDR in the 400 MHz range, administrations should take into account the provisions contained in No. 5.266, No. 5.267 and Resolution 205 (Rev.WRC-12),

 resolves